Veterans Admission & Services

 College policy regarding Academic Probation applies to all students and is available at http://catalog.skylinecollege.edu/current/academic-standards/probation.php.
-In addition, student veterans using VA education benefits placed on Academic Probation for failure to maintain a 2.0 grade point average must improve their GPA within the following two semesters or the College is required to report a termination of the veteran’s education benefits due to unsatisfactory academic progress (as defined by the Department of Veterans Affairs).
-More information is available from the Veterans Certifying Official in the Office of Admissions and Records Building 2, second floor.
+In addition, students using VA education benefits placed on Academic Probation for failure to maintain a 2.0 grade point average must improve their GPA within the following two semesters or the college is required to report a termination of the veteran’s education benefits due to unsatisfactory academic progress (as defined by the Department of Veterans Affairs).
+More information is available from the Veterans Certifying Official in the Office of Admissions and Records.

 Military Service Credit